Scientists suggest reintroducing the Tasmanian devil to mainland forests could restore ecological systems and save native species from extinction

 Their results, published in the journal Biological Conservation, suggest that biodiversity in Australia’s native species could be improved by reintroducing the carnivorous marsupial to the mainland where it is believed to have been wiped out by the dingo around 3,000 years ago.

 Dingoes have since been culled in many areas in Australia to remove the threat to livestock.
-This has upset the ecological balance with knock-on effects on native animals as introduced predator numbers soar.
+This has upset the ecological balance, causing knock-on effects on native animal populations due to soaring numbers of introduced predators no longer kept under control by dingoes.
 Feral cats have contributed to the extinction of at least 27 mammal species, according to Greg Hunt the Australian Minister for the Environment.

 The Australian government has proposed a cull of 2 million feral cats by 2020 as part of its national strategy for threatened species, but reintroducing the Tasmanian devil to restore biodiversity naturally could be a less controversial way to reduce feral cat populations.